Updated May 27, 2020

 Will the Shorehaven Strength & Fitness Center remain open?

 The Shorehaven Strength & Fitness Center remains closed to the public.
 At this time, the facility will remain open to Lake Terrace Apartments residents and Shorehaven employees.
 No more than six people can use the Fitness Center at one time, and no more than 10 people can use the pool at one time.
 All classes are canceled until further notice.

 Will you still hold classes through the Center for Life Enrichment?

 All Center for Life Enrichment classes are canceled until further notice.
-We apologize for any inconvenience this may cause, but please understand that our residents and their safety is our highest priority.

 What can I do to help?

 You can be helpful in the following ways: